-During the winter 2005 my brother Damian and me decided to walk as pilgrims to a place in Spain called Santiago de Compostela.
-We were planing to spend approximately one month walking about 650km (at the end it was about 750km however).
-We flew from Bratislava airport on the 22th of June and returning back from Santiago we took a flight on the 23th of July.
-Including the flying the journey was about 5700km long (luckily we have airplanes, right?).
-The real walking started at Logroňo, from where we followed the Camino Frances (or Camino Real).
-Our first plan was just to go to Santiago, but we changed it as we walked, so after reaching Santiago, we spent there one day and continued to a place called Fisterra which means "The-End-Of-The-World" ... actually it lies on the shores of Atlantic Ocean about 100km from Santiago and really, being there feels like being on the actual end of the world.
-Especially in the evening when the sun sets into the ocean.
+In the winter of 2005, my brother Damian and I decided to make a pilgrimage to a place in Spain called Santiago de Compostela.
+We planned to spend about a month walking about 650 km.
+We flew from the airport in Bratislava on June 22nd and flew back from Santiago on July 23rd.
+Including the flights, the trip was about 5700km long (luckily we have airplanes, right?).
+The real walking began in Logroño, from where we followed the Camino Frances (or Camino Real).
+Our first plan was to just go to Santiago, but we changed it as we walked, so after reaching Santiago, we spent a day there and continued on to a place called Fisterra, which means “the end of the world”…actually, it’s on the shores of the Atlantic Ocean about 100km from Santiago, and really, being there feels like being at the actual end of the world.
+Especially in the evening when the sun sinks into the ocean.

 In total we walked about 750km.
-Daily we made between 18 and 40km, usually in the morning, because the sun in the afternoon is really deadly.
-In order to depend the less possible on money, we carried most of the food in our backpacks and so we walked most of the time with 20kg backpacks including water.
-Eventually we found the weight quite all right for walking, although most pilgrims would walk with far less.
+Every day we walked between 18 and 40km, mostly in the morning, because the sun is really deadly in the afternoon.
+In order to be less dependent on money, we carried most of our food in our backpacks and so we walked most of the time with 20kg backpacks including water.
+In the end, we found the weight to be quite comfortable for walking, although most pilgrims would walk with far less.

-Our journey had, however one other dimension ... deeper than the "hiking" one.
-It was a great opportunity to meet friendly people from all around the world, that were walking the same "Camino" as we did.
-An opportunity to stop and think about things we simply ignore in our daily lives, but that are so important ... for us, it was truly a life-changing experience.
+Our trip, however, had another dimension … deeper than “walking”.
+It was a great opportunity to meet friendly people from all over the world who were walking the same “Camino” as we were.
+An opportunity to stop and think about things that we simply ignore in our daily lives, but that are so important … for us, it was truly a life-changing experience.